sensu/sensu-docs/content/sensu-go/6.2/operations/maintain-sensu/troubleshoot.md

 If the checksum in the downloaded asset definition is correct, confirm that there is enough space available in `/tmp` to download the asset.
 On Linux systems, the Sensu agent downloads assets into `/tmp`.
+The log error message specifies the size of the asset artifact in parentheses after the asset name.
 If space in `/tmp` is insufficient, asset downloads will be truncated and the checksum will not be validated.

 ## Etcd clusters